wackywu/Samples-Java/README.md

 # Java samples for Stimulsoft Reports.Java

-#### This repository contains the source code of the examples of usage Stimulsoft Reports.Java reporting tool in the applications, using and HTML5/Flash components.
+#### This repository contains the source code of the examples of usage Stimulsoft Reports.Java reporting tool using HTML5/Flash components.

 #Overview
 This repository has some examples in different folders: